02-026 Academic Grievance Procedure

 VI.
 PROCEDURES

-All academic grievances will be initiated as soon as possible, but no later than ten class days after the subsequent semester begins.
+All academic grievances should be initiated as soon as possible, but no later than ten class days after the subsequent semester begins.
 All grievances will proceed in accordance with the time limitations indicated in each step, except as follows:

 Step One